rfootq/frameforge/docs/tutorial.md

 ## Using profiles in Part Design... ie, making holes !

-To use all of theses profiles in PartDesign, for instance, to make holes... in it.. !
+To use all of these profiles in PartDesign, for instance, to make holes... in it.. !

 you need to use a fusion of the profile, and create a body...